Empirical Welfare Economics: The model

-We define the \emph{direct revealed preference} as: $x \succeq^R_i y$ if $x\geq x_i^k$ for some $k$, and $p_i^k \cdot x_i^k \geq p_i^k \cdot y$, or if $x=y$.
-We define the \emph{direct strict revealed preference} as: $x \succ^R_i y$ if for some $x'$ or observation $k$.
-These definitions of revealed preferences are slightly unusual, in that they already incorporate the expectation of a monotone preference, and symmetry is built-in.\footnote{See \cite{chambers2009supermodularity} and \cite{nishimura2017comprehensive} for such ``compositions'' of the revealed preference relation with the order on consumption bundles.
-It is easy to see that Afriat's theorem remains true under our definition of revealed preference} Observe that ${\succ^R_i} \subseteq {\succeq^R_i}$.
+Revealed preferences involve the use of two binary relations.
+The \emph{direct revealed preference} of agent $i$ is denoted by $\succeq^R_i$, and defined by $x \succeq^R_i y$ if $x\geq x_i^k$ for some $k$ that satisfies $p_i^k \cdot x_i^k \geq p_i^k \cdot y$, or if $x=y$.
+The \emph{direct strict revealed preference} of agent $i$ is denoted by $\succ^R_i$, and defined by $x \succ^R_i y$ if for some $x'$ or observation $k$.
+These definitions of revealed preferences are slightly unusual, in that they already incorporate the expectation of a monotone preference, and symmetry is built-in.\footnote{See \cite{chambers2009supermodularity} and \cite{nishimura2017comprehensive} for such ``compositions'' of the revealed preference relation with the partial order on consumption bundles.
+It is easy to see that Afriat's theorem remains true under our definition of revealed preference.} Observe that ${\succ^R_i} \subseteq {\succeq^R_i}$.

 The \emph{indirect revealed preference} $\succeq^I_i$ is defined as the transitive closure of $\succeq^R_i$.
 The \emph{indirect revealed strict preference} $x \succ^I_i y$ obtains when there is a finite chain $x=z_1 \succeq^R_i \ldots \succeq^R_i z_L=y$, where at least one instance of $\succeq^R_i$ is $\succ^R_i$.